Last week, someone asked me if I knew any writers who would accept $25 for 350 words of quality content.

 Now, go forth and make those rates your own.
 Add value, be creative with your quotes, and work out your fees based on the value and quality you offer.

-How do you deal with low-paying clients?
+How do you deal with low-paying clients who want to charge $25 for 350 words?